Your shopping cart is empty.

 I texted my friend, Tarek, but had yet to hear back.
 I could see from WhatsApp, that he hadn't yet read my message.

-Should I leave the airport with the wifi, hence losing all communication?
+Should I leave the airport WiFi, hence losing all communication?
 Or, do I stay and wait for Tarek to return my text?

 I was so tired.
 I had left Atlanta on Saturday afternoon.
 It was now nearing midnight on Monday.